dtolb/blog_posts/signal-2019/README.md

 ## Big themes

-* Focusing on Customer Engagement & Omni-channel (go to where your customers are)
+* Focusing on Customer Engagement (go to where your customers are)
 * Pushing Omni-channel interactions